Officials: Tennessee man with coronavirus flew in, out of Boston’s Logan Airport

 “We are working closely with local health care partners to identify contacts and contain the spread of this disease in our communities,” Piercey said.

-It’s not clear how many people at Logan may have come into contact with the patient.
+It’s not clear how many people at Logan may have come into contact with the patient and officials did not specify when the man traveled through the airport.

+In a statement, the Boston Public Health Commission said that it’s “actively working with the Massachusetts Department of Public Health, Massport, and the Tennessee Health Department, as well as our partners at the Centers for Disease Control and Prevention to gather all the information about the confirmed case.”

 (Copyright (c) 2019 Sunbeam Television.
 All Rights Reserved.
 This material may not be published, broadcast, rewritten, or redistributed.)